titu1994/pyshac/docs/templates/guide.md

 - **Evaluation Function**: This is a user defined function, that accepts 2 or more inputs as defined by the engine, and returns a python floating point value.
 - **Hyper Parameter list**: A list of parameters that have been declared.
 This will constitute the search space.
 - **Total budget**: The number of evaluations that will occur.
-- **Batch size**: The number of samples per batch of evaluation.
+- **Number of batches**: The number of batches per epoch of evaluation.
 - **Objective**: String value which can be either `max` or `min`.
 Defines whether the objective should be maximised or minimised.
 - **Maximum number of classifiers**: As it suggests, decides the upper limit of how many classifiers can be trained.
 This is optional, and usually not required to specify.

 !!!warning
-    The total budget needs to be divisible by this batch size, since all evaluations need to have the same number of samples.
+    The total budget needs to be divisible by the number of batches, since all evaluations need to have the same number of samples.
     This eases the training of models as well, since we can be sure of how many samples are present after each epoch.

-**Evaluation Engine** receives 2 inputs :
+**Evaluation Function** receives 2 inputs :

 - **Worker ID**: Integer id that can be left alone when executing only on CPU or used to determine the iteration number in the current epoch of evaluation.
 - **Parameter OrderedDict**: An OrderedDict which contains the (name, value) pairs of the Parameters passed to the engine.